justin4v/ZettelNotes/Book Reading/设计模式GoF/Redesign 的一般原因.md

 # 一般原因
-Here are some commoncauses ofredesign along with the design pattern(s)that address them:
+Here are some commoncauses of redesign along with the design pattern(s) that address them:

 1. **Creating an object by specifying a class explicitly.（显式的指定一个类创建对象）** Specifying a class name when you create an object commits you to a particular implementation instead of a particular interface.
 This commitment can complicate future changes.
 To avoid it, create objects indirectly.
 	   - **Design patterns**: Abstract Factory ,Factory Method ,Prototype